Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Iterative Markovian Fitting for tree-structured costs

 Note in particular that the conditional coupling $\sQ_{\cS^c | \cS}$ is tractable because the static coupling $\sQ_{\cV}$ is a multivariate Gaussian.
 Specifically, $\sQ_{\cV}$ is characterised via independent Gaussian edge increments $Y_u - Y_v \sim \cN(0, \sigma^2 T^e)$, so $\sQ_{\cV}(Y) \propto \exp( -\sum_{(u,v) \in \cE} \tfrac{1}{2 \sigma^2T^e}\lVert Y_u - Y_v\rVert^2) \propto \exp(- \frac{1}{2}Y^\top L Y)$ where $L$ is the precision matrix given by

-Using the formula for conditional multivariate Gaussians in terms of the precision matrix, we have $Y_{\cS^c} | Y_\cS=y_\cS \sim \cN(\Tilde{\mu}, \Tilde{\Sigma}),$ using the block matrix expressions $\Tilde{\mu} = -(L_{\cS^c \cS^c})^{-1}L_{\cS^c \cS}^{} y_\cS$ and $\Tilde{\Sigma} = (L_{\cS^c \cS^c})^{-1}$.
+Using the formula for conditional multivariate Gaussians in terms of the precision matrix, we have $Y_{\cS^c} | Y_\cS=y_\cS \sim \cN(\Tilde{\mu}, \Tilde{\Sigma}),$ using the block matrix expressions $\Tilde{\mu} = -(L_{\cS^c \cS^c})^{-1}L_{\cS^c \cS}^{} y_\cS$ and ${\Tilde{\Sigma} = (L_{\cS^c \cS^c})^{-1}}$.
 Based on the structure of the tree, we can therefore obtain a sample of the bridging process by: (1) calculating this conditional joint distribution $\sQ_{\cS^c | \cS}$ over the unseen vertices, (2) sampling $Y_{\cS^c | \cS}$ according this distribution, and then (3) drawing Brownian bridges between $Y_u$ and $Y_v$ along each edge in the tree.

-\paragraph{Performing the Markovian Projection} The above construction allows us to construct samples from a reciprocal process $\Pi$.
+\paragraph{Performing the Markovian projection} The above construction allows us to construct samples from a reciprocal process $\Pi$.
 Recall from \Cref{def:tree markov proj} that the Markovian projection then proceeds by performing individual Markovian projections along each edge.
-We therefore maintain a separate neural network drift function $v_{\theta_e}$ for each edge $e=(u,v)$, each of which is trained according to the bridge-matching loss
+We therefore maintain a neurally-parameterised drift function $v_{\theta_e}$ for each edge $e=(u,v)$, each of which is trained according to the bridge-matching loss

-\paragraph{Bidirectional Training} After training the vector fields, let $\sM$ denote the path measure of the resulting Markov process on $\cT$.
+\paragraph{Bidirectional training} After training the vector fields, let $\sM$ denote the path measure of the resulting Markov process on $\cT$.
 Constructing the next reciprocal process requires samples from $\sM$, which can be obtained by running the learned diffusions from the root node $r \in \cS$ along the tree.
 Note that while in theory we have $\sM_i = \mu_i$ for each $i \in \cS$, errors will accumulate in practice.
-We therefore follow \citet{shi2023diffusion} and learn both forward and backward diffusion processes along each edge, which give equivalent representations of the path measures via the corresponding time-reversals (see Appendix for details).
+We therefore follow \citet{shi2023diffusion} and learn both forward and backward diffusion processes along each edge, which give equivalent representations of the path measures via the corresponding time-reversals (see Appendix \ref{app:imp_details} for details).
 This enables simulation along the tree from any vertex in $\cS$ to obtain samples from the coupling, helping to mitigate errors accumulating in the marginals.
-Note also that all edges train independently, so can be run in parallel for faster computation.
+Note also that all edges train independently, so can be learned in parallel for faster computation.